The Liberation (film): Development

-Nattiv aims to shed light on the coercive power of cults through this film, a project he describes as his "most personal film."
+Nattiv stated he wanted to shed light on the coercive power of cults through this film, a project he described as his "most personal film".
 He expressed his emotional connection to the narrative, referring to it as a story that has haunted his family since childhood.
-He mentioned that he's "been waiting decades until I was emotionally ready to confront my beloved grandmother's story, which has haunted my family since I was a child.
+He mentioned that he had "been waiting decades until I was emotionally ready to confront my beloved grandmother's story, which has haunted my family since I was a child.
 As a woman in the 1980s going through a midlife crisis, my grandmother made the radical choice to leave my family and embed herself in an all-female cult, in an obsessive pursuit of happiness and meaning."

-Jaime Ray Newman, Nattiv's wife, will co-produce the film through their company, New Native Film.
+Jaime Ray Newman, Nattiv's wife, will co-produce the film through their production company, New Native Film.
 Joining them as producers are Julia Lebedev and Eric Viasman from Sight Unseen, and Oren Moverman.
 The screenplay was co-written by Nattiv and Noa Berman-Hertzberg, who also partnered with him on the 2010 film Mabul.
 This project continues Nattiv's collaboration with Bleecker Street, following their previous work together on 2023's Golda.

 Casting

-Naomi Watts was originally cast as Rita, but was later recast with Carrie Coon.
-Vicky Krieps was originally cast as the Leader, but was later recast with Lily James.
-Nattiv said the actors "each bring a deep, intuitive grace to these layered characters, and their commitment to tell my story is tremendously moving."
-He added that "I couldn't ask for more soulful collaborators than Carrie, Lily, Bella, and Odessa."
+Naomi Watts was originally cast as Rita but the role was later recast with Carrie Coon.
+Vicky Krieps was originally cast as the Leader, but Lily James ultimately filled the role.
+Nattiv said the actors "each bring a deep, intuitive grace to these layered characters, and their commitment to tell my story is tremendously moving".

 Filming

-Principal photography began in British Columbia on July 14, 2025, and concluded on August 20.
+Principal photography began in British Columbia on July 14, 2025, and concluded on August 20, 2025.
 The film included sets in various locations in the area including Great Central Lake and McLean Mill National Historic Site.
-McLean Mill Manager Elliot Drew says this is the third production to feature the mill within the past year and the movie crew consists of more than 100 people, contributing more than $500,000 into the economy during the next few weeks.
+McLean Mill manager Elliot Drew said this was the third production to feature the mill within the past year and the movie crew consisted of more than 100 people, contributing more than $500,000 into the local economy.

+Music

+Dascha Dauenhauer was hired to compose the score.

+Release

+It had its world premiere at the 53rd Telluride Film Festival on 4 September 2026.
+It will also screen at the 2026 Toronto International Film Festival.
+In July 2026, Bleecker Street scheduled the film for a wide theatrical release in the United States on 8 January 2027 with a limited release in November.